NSW Parking Rules

 Because it answers a binary question drivers face right at the kerb: stop here or keep moving.

-Can I stop briefly in a No Stopping zone in NSW?
+Can I stop for a few seconds in a No Stopping zone in NSW?

 Do hazard lights make No Stopping legal?